 This one’s obvious.
 Read books by Black authors and make sure you read a variety of books.
 Fantasy, mystery, cookbooks, nonfiction, etc.

-Share Books Written By Black Authors
+Share Books Written by Black Authors

 Reading books by Black writers is one thing, but sharing that book truly helps to amplify Black voices.
 I have a couple of family members and friends who have always made amazing book recommendations.
 Word of mouth is powerful.
-Everything they recommend, I make a priority to read because I know I’ll be glad I did.
+Everything they recommend, I make it a priority to read because I know I’ll be glad I did.
 In general, people are much more likely to pick up a book that is recommended by someone they know.
 Make sure to tell your friends and family about the books you’re reading this month by Black authors.
 Share the books you’ve enjoyed and start a conversation about them with your friends.

-Follow Black Writers On Social Media
+Follow Black Writers on Social Media

 When you read something you enjoy or learn from, recommend it on public platforms.
 Social media plays a big role in promoting books and spreading the word.
 Follow Black writers on social media.
 Don’t just follow them on social media, engage and interact with their content, and share their posts.
 Are you on TikTok?
 Create a video showing off your favorite books by Black authors.
 Share books you’re excited about with your social networks, your friend circles, and your book clubs.

 Reading Black literature and supporting Black writers is a great way to celebrate Black History Month, but this shouldn’t end when March arrives.
-Reading different kinds of stories (nonfiction, fantasy, poetry, etc) by Black writers is important and is a path towards progress and understanding.
+Reading different kinds of stories (nonfiction, fantasy, poetry, etc) by Black writers is important and is a path toward progress and understanding.
 But it’s also important to remember that the work does not stop when you close the book.
 Take the words of Black writers as a call to action to directly contribute to the movement for Black lives.
 Volunteer at your local organizations, shop for Black-owned businesses, speak out against injustices by having “uncomfortable” conversations, and continually educate yourself.

 Happy Reading!